 Your Commonwealth Family Tax Benefit Part A or the Childcare Rebate may be reduced if:

-If your child requires immunisations, you should contact us or your GP to arrange them as soon as possible.
+If your child requires immunisations, you should contact Council or your GP to arrange an appointment to receive them.

 If you believe your child’s details on the Australian Immunisation Register are incorrect, you can contact your immunisation service provider.